WRITTEN BY: BRUCE LOVELACE

 I have more camera gear than I need but I enjoy experimenting with photography gadgets, even when I am not shooting professionally.

+I think just about everybody remembers their first car and their first kiss.
+Photographers always remember their first camera.
 I can still hear as a kid the kerplunk sound of the mechanical shutter on my 35mm Topcon and I can still smell the odor of the chemicals in my basement darkroom.

 Lately I've been shooting a lot with MILCs.
 That's Mirrorless Interchangeable Lens Cameras, like the Canon EOS R and R7.

-I've got 8 bags and cases, 7 leaping lenses, 6 fantastic filters, 5 terrific tripods (Better-Digital-Photo-Tips.com), 4 flash guns, 3 DSLRs, 2 perfect powerpacks, and one Traveling Photographer minivan.
+Now I own a lot of Canon DSLR Accessories.
+I've got 8 terrific tripods, 7 leaping lenses, 6 fantastic filters, 5 bags and cases, 4 flash guns, 3 DSLRs, 2 perfect powerpacks, and 1 Traveling Photographer minivan.

 Unlikely that I'd use it very often for portraits, I had purchased a 150-600mm zoom lens from Tamron.
 Reluctantly, I sold my Canon 400mm f/5.6 prime lens for the 4x zoom versatility of the Tamron.